 There is no cost to participate, but space is limited so reservations are strongly encouraged.
 The vineyard provides all the necessary gear, from clippers, rubber gloves, and masks (if you don't have your own).

 Ideal pickers are 10 and older.
 For those 21 and older, wine is served as a beverage option - and some lucky pickers will receive a bottle of wine (as part of a drawing) to take home!

 The best accessory is comfortable shoes, that can get dirty.
 You'll be on your feet walking through the vineyard which may be wet.
 For the rest, dress for the weather with layers ready for cool mornings but warm afternoons.

 The vineyard provides food and beverages to the harvest helpers - in addition to a t-shirt, and prizes.
 Of course, the best part is the camaraderie in the vineyard.
 There is also a shed in the vineyard for equipment and treats for pickers.

 When can we pick?

 Picking usually begins in late summer and early fall, between August and September depending on weather conditions.
-For 2021, the picking schedule will be announced soon.
-It's always best to watch their Facebook page or call to confirm the schedule!
+The picking schedule will be announced soon and it's always best to watch their Facebook page or call to confirm the schedule!